Frequently Asked Questions

-Hospital-level and statewide performance on the process measures displayed on this site is monitored by the NC Center for Hospital Quality and Patient Safety.
+Many organizations work to improve the quality of hospital care.
 Quality improvement initiatives are performed in hospitals to continuously improve evidence-based processes of care and to improve the health outcomes of all patients.
-To see a list of focused collaboratives led by the NC Quality Center: www.ncqualitycenter.org/collaboratives.lasso

 How can consumers and patients use this information?

 This information helps patients, family, and friends compare the quality and safety of care in North Carolina hospitals.
-The quality measures reported on this site are well accepted nationally as steps that should be taken in the care of the conditions.
 Scientific evidence shows that high quality care leads to fewer repeat hospitalizations, hospital-acquired infections and medical errors, thereby reducing costs.

 This site is a resource to inform consumers about hospital quality care and to help North Carolinians make good decisions about health care.
 Consumers should view this information as a starting point for educating themselves about hospital quality, for talking to their doctors about choosing a hospital for medical care, and for asking questions while receiving care in the hospital.
 Consumers may want to review the quality measure information when considering a hospital visit for a scheduled procedure.